Policy Owner: CHRO

 - Refrain from demeaning, discriminatory, or harassing behavior and speech.

-- Be mindful of your surroundings and fellow participants.
-Alert Neuroscale leaders if you notice a dangerous situation, someone in distress, or violations of this Code — even if they seem inconsequential.
+- Remain mindful of surroundings and fellow participants, and alert Neuroscale leaders to any dangerous situation, person in distress, or apparent violation of this Code — even where the matter seems inconsequential.

-- Remember that Neuroscale events may be shared with members of the public and customers; be respectful to all patrons of these locations at all times.
+- Remain respectful at Neuroscale events, which may be shared with members of the public and customers.

 Unacceptable behavior